Where Does ½mv² Come From?

 Key Takeaways

-• Momentum is a stack of kilogram-meter bars — a pure kg·m unit, concrete and visualizable, with velocity determining bar count and length.
+• Momentum is a stack of uniform kilogram-meter bars — identical, countable, concrete.

-• Each bar is stretched in proportion to the velocity at which it was added — making faster motion progressively more expensive.
+• Each bar carries a tail recording the velocity at which it was added — keeping momentum and velocity visually distinct.

-• ½mv² is the triangular area of the stretched bar stack — not derived, but geometrically inevitable.
+• ½mv² is the area of that triangle — not derived, but geometrically inevitable.

 • The framework extends naturally to angular momentum and anticipates results from relativity.